 ATM minus tare gives you load capacity.

-600kg plus is common and currently suits most caravanners.
+Approx. 600kg is common and currently suits most caravanners.
 Below that and you may need to have a close look at what you carry.

 Remember water, mattress, gas are all load as well.

-FOR EXAMPLE - My wife and I are currently looking at purchasing a new caravan and have looked at many brands and models.
-We need free camping ability and some space to live in for a couple of years on the road.
+FOR EXAMPLE: - If you are currently looking at purchasing a new caravan and have looked at many brands and models.
+You may want free camping ability and some space to live in for a couple of years on the road.

 This also gives this van a tow ball weight of approx 8.5% at tare or when unloaded.